cthayes/cthayes-api/README.md

 # cthayes-api
 A Rest API built with NodeJS & Koa that serves data to http://cthayes.net

+## Prereqs
+You'll need to install NodeJS and npm.
+The Git cli is optional, but makes it easy to download the repo.

 ## Installation
+In a terminal enter the following:

 ```
 git clone https://github.com/cthayes/cthayes-api.git